morkeleb/clay/README.md

 ### Changes

-- [X] support casing help in helpers
+- [x] support casing help in helpers
-- [X] inc one helper for indexes plus 1
+- [x] inc one helper for indexes plus 1
-- [X] use chalk to make pretty output... pretty output is... pretty
+- [x] use chalk to make pretty output... pretty output is... pretty
-- [X] update generator and allow loading of node modules as generators
+- [x] update generator and allow loading of node modules as generators
-- [X] built in watch support
+- [x] built in watch support
-- [X] add usage instructions to readme
+- [x] add usage instructions to readme
-- [X] clean up command that will remove files instead of writing them
+- [x] clean up command that will remove files instead of writing them
+- [x] add a .clay file that keeps inventory of what has been generated to make clean more precise
+  - [ ] make clean command work with the .clay file
+  - [ ] make the generate command work with the .clay file so it doesnt require arguments
+  - [ ] make the watch command work with the .clay file so it doesnt require arguments

 ### Future